-Generally, there's plenty of beach to stretch out on, and you can find an uncrowded spot to call your own (although you may have difficulty finding parking).
-Due to dune erosion, however, when high tide corresponds with peak times--particulary on the busiest summer days--there may be limited beach space available.
+Generally, there's plenty of beach available to stretch out on, and you can find an uncrowded spot to call your own (although you may have difficulty finding parking).
+Due to dune erosion, however, when high tide corresponds with peak times—particularly on the hottest, busiest summer days—there may be limited sand space available at Popham Beach.

 Once you've parked your car and walked the short distance to the beach, you'll find sand stretching to the right as far as the eye can see.
 Slightly to the left, a rocky outcropping (Fox Island), which is interesting to explore, is reachable at low tide.
 Keep your eye on the incoming tide and don't get caught on this little island when the tide starts to turn.
-(This account of the harrowing rescue of a woman and her daughter who were stranded at high tide in March 2011 should convince you to take this danger seriously.)
-To the left of this outcropping, at the mouth of the Kennebec River, is Pond Island, a ten-acre island with a lighthouse built in 1855 to replace the older lighthouse built in 1821.
-The fort sits on the banks of the Kennebec River, where it broadens into Atkins Bay, and offers views of Georgetown across the river.
+(This account of the harrowing rescue of a woman and her daughter who were stranded on the island at high tide in March 2011 should convince you to take this danger seriously.)

+Picnic tables and charcoal pits, as well as a bathhouse with freshwater showers, are available in the wooded section of the park.
+Fort Popham, built during the Civil War in 1860 and never finished, is located two miles farther down Route 209.
+The fort sits on the banks of the Kennebec River, where it broadens into Atkins Bay, and offers views of Georgetown Island (also home to fine beaches within Reid State Park), across the river.
 A second fort, Fort Baldwin, built during World War I as an observatory used to spot periscopes of enemy submarines, sits atop nearby Sabino Hill.

 Popham Beach Directions and Information:

-Where to Stay Near Popham Beach:
+Where to Stay Near Popham Beach

-Compare Rates and Reviews for Hotels Near Popham Beach with TripAdvisor.
+- Compare Rates and Reviews for Hotels Near Popham Beach with TripAdvisor.